 With 39 quality furnished rooms, Bishopsgrove offers an alternative for students who also require a springboard into full independent living.

 Whilst preparing for life beyond Bishopsgrove, we specialise in offering tailored support to meet the needs of each young student throughout their educational, training and resettlement journey.

 Who can apply?

 You can apply to Bishopsgrove if you are currently in, or waiting to start a full time education or a full time accredited training course.
-The age criteria is 18 – 25 and for those who are currently using a homeless service, on a homeless service waiting list, or at risk of entering a homeless service i.e. you leaving care without stable accommodation or are about to lose your present accommodation.
+Applicants must be aged 18 to 25 (older applicants can be considered in exceptional circumstances decided on a case by case basis).
+Applicants must be currently using a homeless service, on a homeless service waiting list, or at risk of entering a homeless service i.e. you leaving care without stable accommodation or are about to lose your present accommodation.

 How do I apply?